LeSyefGit/TinycheckLight/README.md

 - Centralized server for IOC/whitelist management (aka.
 Remote Analysis).
 - Possibility to add watchers from the backend interface.
-- Encryption of reports.
+- Encryption of ZIPed reports.
 - Better frontend GUI/JS (use of websockets / better animations).
-- More OpSec (TOR integration etc.)
+- More OpSec (TOR integration, IP randomization etc.)
+- 3d template for kiosks ?

 ### Special thanks